Theory and Design

 M. Pycia, and M. Weretka),

-and pay-as-bid auctions are the most common formats for selling divisible
+Uniform-price and pay-as-bid auctions are the most common formats used in

-rankings for the uniform-price, the pay-as-bid and Vickrey
+Nash Equilibrium, revenue rankings for the uniform-price, the pay-as-bid

 - “Welfare Trade-offs and